LohseLab/PGA_course_2022/README.md

   - understand that summary statistics are the currency for comparing real data to idealized models of population processes/history and that such comparisons can be done either via analytic results or simulations.
   - know how coalescent simulations are used in approximate likelihood inference.
 - `P_03`
-  - ARGs and treesequences: how are constructed and how do they differ?
+  - ARGs and treesequences: how are they constructed and how do they differ?
   - appreciate that not all recombination events are detectable
   - understand the difference between map and physical length of a sequence
   - know that the span of trees along the genome is a random variable and that nodes are shared between many trees.